Amit Bajaj Advocate

 “The term ‘turnover’ for the purposes of this clause may be interpreted to mean the aggregate amount for which sales are effected or services rendered by an enterprises”

-Whether sales tax and excise duty to be included in the sales/turnover: In our opinion same should be included even if Assessee is have not included the same in Profit and Loss account and shown the same as current Liability.
+Whether GST to be included in the sales/turnover: In our opinion same should be included even if the Assessee has not included the same in Profit and Loss account and shown the same as current Liability.

 Section 145A of the Income Tax Act,1961 states that purchase , sale and inventory shall be valued by taking into account the amount of any tax, duty, cess or fee .
 An extract of section 145A is as follows:

-Therefore , in my opinion , maintaining accounts of excise duty VAT separately is not correct in terms of section 145A of the I T Act.
-In that sense , for determining the meaning of the word “sales turnover” VAT or excise duty should also be considered for purpose determining the criteria for getting accounts audited u/s 44AB of the I T Act.
+Therefore , in my opinion , maintaining accounts of GST separately is not correct in terms of section 145A of the I T Act.
+In that sense , for determining the meaning of the word “sales turnover” GST should also be considered for purpose determining the criteria for getting accounts audited u/s 44AB of the I T Act.

 Sales of Scrap: Sales of scrap shown separately under the heading “Miscellaneous Income” will have to be included in the turnover.